vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 The dual query and document encoder of the DPR retrieval system uses the inner dot product between the query tensor and the document tensor to represent the score.
-Internally, Vespa transform the 768 dimensional inner product space to angular-distance space using a [transformation](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf) which adds one dimension.
+Internally, Vespa transforms the 768 dimensional inner product space to angular-distance space using a [transformation](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf) which adds one dimension.
 The DPR implementation uses the same space transformation when using [Faiss with HNSW index](https://github.com/facebookresearch/faiss).